 Calculation of the free-of-charge allocation of emission allowances (benchmark approach)

-ETS companies are allocated emission allowances free of charge on the basis of benchmarks.
+ETS installation operators are allocated emission allowances free of charge on the basis of benchmarks.
 The free-of-charge allocation is calculated on the basis of product, heat or fuel benchmarks as well as, where appropriate, in accordance with process emissions.
 Regardless of its actual greenhouse gas emissions, the free-of-charge allocation an ETS participant receives is individually calculated as a function of production volume, heat generated or the amount of fuel used and quantity of emission allowances per unit defined by the respective benchmark.
 The risk of relocating production abroad due to CO2 costs (“carbon leakage”) is also taken into account in this calculation.

 Calculation and use of maximum available quantity of emission allowances (“cap”)

 If the sum of all calculated individual allocations exceeds the available quantity of emission allowances (95% of the cap), then the allocations are reduced linearly by the same factor (cross-sectoral correction factor).
 In 2013, the reduction was 0.09% and increases to 9.91% by 2020.
-The need for a cross-sectoral correction factor is partly due to the fact that companies were able to optimize their free-of-charge allocation by choosing the reference period and almost all companies were classified as vulnerable to carbon leakage, which resulted overall to higher free-of-charge allocations.
+The need for a cross-sectoral correction factor is partly due to the fact that installation operators were able to optimize their free-of-charge allocation by choosing the reference period and almost all were classified as vulnerable to carbon leakage, which resulted overall in higher free-of-charge allocations.
 In addition, emissions from CO2-neutral fuels such as wood, for example, were not included in totalling the cap.
-Companies that use CO2-neutral fuels are rewarded because they nonetheless receive a free-of-charge allocation based on the emission factor of natural gas.
+Installation operators that use CO2-neutral fuels are rewarded because they nonetheless receive a free-of-charge allocation based on the emission factor of natural gas.
 Emission allowances thus were also allocated for the combustion of CO2-neutral fuels that were not taken into account in determining the cap.
-The correction factor reduces the individual allocation of individual companies, but does not step up the emission target in the ETS, which is determined solely by the cap and the reduction path of 1.74% per year.
+The correction factor reduces the individual allocation of individual installation operators, but does not step up the emission target in the ETS, which is determined solely by the cap and the reduction path of 1.74% per year.
 The correction factor has no influence on these elements.
 But it ensures a linear reduction of the free-of-charge allocation so that the emission target is met in the ETS.

 Reporting and obligation to surrender emission allowances and emission-reduction certificates